SnellerInc/sneller/README.md

 ## Quick test drive

-The easiest way to try out sneller is via the (standalone) `sneller` executable.
-(Note: this is more of a development tool, for application use see either the Docker or Kubernetes section below.)
+The easiest way to try out sneller is via the (standalone) `sneller` executable. (note: this is more of a development tool, for application use see either the Docker or Kubernetes section below.)

 We've made some sample data available in the `sneller-samples` bucket, based on the (excellent) [GitHub archive](https://www.gharchive.org).
 Here are some queries that illustrate what you can do with Sneller on [fairly complex](https://api.github.com/events) JSON event structures containing 100+ fields.